-Friends and family members of Dexter "Deck" Mangham begin constructing his memorial site on East 113th Street in 2015.
-This is where the Sunday shooting took place. - ERIC SANDY / SCENE
+Friends and family members of Dexter “Deck” Mangham begin constructing his memorial site on East 113th Street.
+Credit: ERIC SANDY / SCENE

 As the second anniversary of Deck Mangham’s murder looms, a party was held this weekend at the memorial site erected on East 113th Street.
 In the early hours of Sunday, as the party continued, a car drove by and someone shot four bullets into the crowd.
 A 32-year-old Strongsville man was wounded and taken to the hospital.